Alexandra Trusova: 2020–2021 season: World bronze medal

 Competing at the 2021 Russian Championships, Trusova placed fourth in the short program behind Shcherbakova, Valieva, and Usacheva.
 She landed two quad Lutzes in the free skate, placing third in the segment and winning the bronze medal.
 Speaking afterward about dealing with injury, she said that "two quads in the long program is very little for me, and I'll try to do more, but for today, this was the maximum content that I was able to do".

 With the European Championships cancelled, Trusova instead participated in the 2021 Channel One Trophy, a televised team event.
 Trusova was elected for the Time of Firsts team captained by Evgenia Medvedeva and placed fourth in the short program, the only woman on her team to skate cleanly.
 In the free skate, she made errors on both quad Lutz attempts, placing third in the segment, and her team finished in second place overall.

 Trusova was selected to compete for the Russian Federation at the 2021 World Championships in March 2021 in Stockholm, where she was considered a favorite to make the podium.
-In the short program, Trusova placed twelfth after putting a hand down on her triple Lutz due to overrotation, consequently failing to execute the second part of her jump combination.
+In the short program, Trusova placed twelfth after putting a hand down on her triple Lutz due to over rotation, consequently failing to execute the second part of her jump combination.
 In her free skate, she attempted five quads, falling on two of them; however, due to the high base value of her program, mistakes by other medal contenders, and her successful landing of three of her quads, Trusova was able to finish third overall for the bronze medal, 8.57 points ahead fourth-place skater Karen Chen.
 On the podium alongside Shcherbakova and Tuktamysheva, this was only the second time that a single country had swept the women's podium at the World Championships, after the United States in 1991.
 On May 1, it was announced that Trusova was returning to the Sambo-70 training center under previous coach Tutberidze.